Scroll To See More Images

 If you have the privilege of needing to learn about racism in the first place, consider yourself lucky.
 That same benefit was not afforded to people killed as a result of police brutality—and it’s why we all must show up.
 So, sign that petition demanding justice for George Floyd if you haven’t already, engage with Black voices on the daily, and restructure your everyday life to revolve around race.
 When it feels exhausting, consider that nearly every other person of color, especially Black people, already live their lives reckoning with race to begin with.

 One way to start the journey is with these documentaries.
 While this list is in no way the end-all, be-all, we hope it’s a manageable start.
-Keep on reading for five documentaries about Black history to stream on Netflix, Hulu, and more.
+Keep on reading for five documentaries about Black history to stream on Prime Video, Hulu, and more.

 The Death and Life of Marsha P. Johnson (2017)